fuzhouch/qbranch/README.md

-# Qbranch: Independent implementation of Microsoft Bond.
+# Qbranch: Alternative implementation of Microsoft Bond.

-This is my fun project of independent implementation of [Microsoft Bond](https://github.com/Microsoft/Bond).
+This is my fun project of alternative implementation of [Microsoft Bond](https://github.com/Microsoft/Bond).
 The project is trying to implement Bond protocol and API in Java.
 QBranch is mostly written in [Kotlin](https://kotlinlang.org) with a mix of